December 01, 2022

 Several factors can cause a noticeable change in your body odor.
 They include:

-Dietary changes
+Dietary Changes

 For example, onions and garlic contain sulfur-like compounds.
 When your body breaks these foods down during digestion, it frees those compounds to be released through your pores.

-So, if you’ve recently increased the amount of odor-causing foods you consume, you may notice a difference in your body odor.
+So, if you’ve recently increased the number of odor-causing foods you consume, you may notice a difference in your body odor.
 This includes cabbage, broccoli, cauliflower, red meat, alcohol, caffeine, and monosodium glutamate (MSG).

-Hormonal changes
+Hormonal Changes

 Changes in hormone levels can cause a difference in your body odor.
-Some women experience this when they enter menopause
+Some women experience this when they enter menopause.

-Lifestyle changes
+Lifestyle Changes

 If you start an exercise program and work out more than previously, you may notice your body odor becoming stronger.
 Gaining significant weight can also cause a more noticeable body odor.